 Expenditure & Allowances

-A breakdown of my use of the General Expenditure Allowance per year will be provided in the table below.
+A breakdown of my use of the General Expenditure Allowance per year is in the table below.
+Please note that the figures provided for 2023 and 2024 are my estimates while the audits for these years are not yet complete.

-I return any unused amounts of the General Expenditure Allowance to the European Parliament.
-I carry out an annual audit on my use of the General Expenditure Allowance, and the voluntary declaration of same is on the European Parliament website here.
+I returned any unused amounts of the General Expenditure Allowance to the European Parliament.
+I carried out an annual audit on my use of the General Expenditure Allowance, and the voluntary declaration of same is on the European Parliament website here.

 Interests